tmaiaroto/li3_access/README.md

 ###Rules Adapter

 This adapter effectively allows you to tell it how it should work.
-It containes a set of simple access rules by default but it's very simple to add your own.
+It containes a few access rules by default but it's very simple to add your own.
 It's configuration is the same as the `Simple` adapter if you only want to use the built in methods.

     Access::config(
         'rules' => array('adapter' => 'Rules')